 LOVE HEALS ALL WOUNDS

-On a daily-basis, we are bombarded by brutal 24-hour news cycles that reveal the inhumane realities of this world, the relentless social media updates and a slew of misguided microaggressions that predict a fabricated value on our lives.
+On a daily basis, we are bombarded by brutal 24-hour news cycles that reveal the inhumane realities of this world, the relentless social media updates and a slew of misguided microaggressions that impose a fabricated value on our lives.

-Love Heals All Wounds will go past headlines to explore the heartstrings of our shared consciousness in relation to police brutality, mass incarceration and how the cycle of trauma on life needs to end.
-MAI is creating a full-length dance performance interwoven with spoken word, original music and projections to chart a movement towards reflection, growth and healing through sharing the dreams and visions of a world we create together.
+Love Heals All Wounds goes past headlines to explore the heartstrings of our shared consciousness in relation to police brutality, mass incarceration and why the cycle of trauma needs to end.
+MAI’s evening-length dance performance is interwoven with spoken word, original music and projections to chart a movement towards reflection, growth and healing through sharing the dreams and visions of a world we create together.

 Co-created by Jon Boogz and Lil Buck (MAI)

 Projection/Scenic Design: Lianne Arnold

 Lighting Design: John Bass